Dante0909/Chaldea-Combat-Records/README.md

 This repository serves as a collection of notable gameplay videos from FGO, focusing on efficient gameplay.
 The videos are grouped by year according to the JP timeline.

 For any suggestions, corrections or just a word of thanks, you can contact me on Discord at `Arc#4114` or use Github itself.
+Note : I do not permit this repo to be shared on r/grandorder discord server.

 ## Contributing